Registration opens on February 17th.

 9-11 A.m.

-Tour starts and ends at the roundabout at the Brookings Loop on the east end of the Danforth Campus
+Shuttle will pick up and drop off at the roundabout at the Brookings Loop on the East End of the Danforth Campus

 Capacity is limited.
 Advanced registration recommended.